 Material: Many defrosting trays are made of aluminum because it’s an effective and efficient conductor of heat.
 Aluminum is able to pull heat from the air and transfer it to the food, so food thaws eight to ten times faster than it normally would.
-For the quickest, safest thawing, choose a defrosting tray that’s made with antimicrobial, food-grade aluminum or aluminium alloy.
+For the quickest, safest thawing, choose a defrosting tray that’s made with antimicrobial, food-grade aluminum, or aluminum alloy.

 Some higher-end defrosting trays are made of copper, which conducts heat even more effectively than aluminum.
 But copper scratches easily and is more difficult to clean, so it’s often coated with aluminum for easier maintenance.